oreo329/lokilike/content/research/PeneTactile.md

 #### Figure
 ![Apparatus][2]
-Schematic description of vibrotactile displays for hand (left) and torso (right)
+Schematic description of vibrotactile displays for hand (left) and torso (right).

 ![Result][3]
 Scatter plot for DIRECTION CLARITY vs. PENETRATION for each Body Site (rows) and Vibration Frequency (columns).